Debugging with full stack session recording: turn up the signal, decrease the noise

 The first challenge is visibility.

-Many organizations, particularly those with legacy systems and technical debt, lack full visibility into their system architecture.
-Without a clear, real-time view of all components, dependencies, and integrations, debugging feels like an archaeological dig—painstakingly uncovering layer by layer to understand the system design, architecture, and design decisions before pinpointing the root cause of the problem.
+Many organizations, particularly those with legacy systems and technical debt, lack full visibility into their system.
+Without a clear, real-time view of all components, dependencies, and integrations, debugging feels like an archaeological dig: painstakingly uncovering and understanding the system layer by layer, before pinpointing the root cause of the problem.

 The second challenge is the overwhelming amount of manual work.